gsliepen/pling/README.md

 as the SubZero MINI series 3, or by mixing and matching together different controllers.

-The software is intended to run on a small single-board computer, such as the Raspberry Pi, ASUS Tinkerboard, Odroid-XU4, and so on.
+The software is intended to run well on small single-board computers, such as the Raspberry Pi, ASUS Tinkerboard, Odroid-XU4, and so on.

 # Synthesis